 - Device Name.
 Name of the device.
 For devices running SNMP or with DNS entries, the named device is discovered automatically.
 For devices without SNMP or DNS entries, the device's IP address will appear in this field. - IP Address.
 The IP address of the device. - Device Category.
 The ScienceLogic category assigned to the device.
 Categories include servers, routers, switches, firewalls, printers, etc. The category is automatically assigned during discovery, at the same time as the Device Class/Sub-Class. - Device Class/Sub-class.
 The manufacturer (device class) and type of device (sub-class).
 The Device Class/Sub-Class is automatically assigned during discovery, at the same time as the as Category. - DID.
 Device ID.
 This is a unique number automatically assigned to the device by SL1. - Organization.
-The organization to which the device is assigned.

-- Current State.
+The organization to which the device is assigned. - Current State.
 Condition of the device, based upon events generated by the device.
 Condition can be one of the following: - o Critical.
-Device has a serious problem that requires immediate attention. - Major.
-Device has a problem that requires immediate attention. - Minor.
+Device has a serious problem that requires immediate attention.

+- ° Major.
+Device has a problem that requires immediate attention. - o Minor.
 Device has a less-serious problem. - Notice.
-Device has an informational event associated with it. - Healthy.
+Device has an informational event associated with it. - · Healthy.
 Device is running with no problems. - Collection Group.
 Specifies the collector group to which the device belongs.
 Collector Groups are defined in the Collector Group Management page (System > Settings > Collector Groups) and specify one or more ScienceLogic Data Collectors.
 An ScienceLogic Data Collector is the appliance that gathers data from the device.
 For All-In-One Appliances, this field displays only the built-in Collector Group (and any virtual Collector Groups). - Collection State.
 The current condition of data collection for the device.
-The device can have one or more of the following Collection States: - Active.
+The device can have one or more of the following Collection States: - ° Active.
 SL1 is collecting data from the device. - Unavailable.
-SL1 cannot connect to the device, and will not collect data from the device until the device becomes available. - User-Disabled.
+SL1 cannot connect to the device, and will not collect data from the device until the device becomes available.
+A physical device falls back to executing the availability ping every five minutes, unless you have critical ping enabled.
+Component devices get their availability calculated by the component discovery Dynamic Application of the parent device. - User-Disabled.
 SL1 is not currently collecting data from the device because a user has disabled collection. - System-Disabled.
 SL1 is not currently collecting data from the device because the system has disabled collection. - Maintenance.
 SL1 is not currently collecting data from the device because the device is currently in scheduled maintenance mode. - User-Initiated-Maintenance.
 SL1 is not currently collecting data from the device because the device has manually been put into maintenance mode by a user. - Component Vanished.
 The component device has vanished, i.e. is not currently being reported by its root device.
 SL1 cannot collect data from the device at this time.